 "But at the end of the day — male, female — the best director gets the job and Cathy was the best director."

-Robbie's LuckyChap will produce with Sue Kroll, Kroll & Co Entertainment and Bryan Unkeless of Clubhouse Pictures.
+Robbie's LuckyChap produced "Birds of Prey" with Sue Kroll, Kroll & Co Entertainment and Bryan Unkeless of Clubhouse Pictures.

 Harley Quinn, played by Mia Sara also appeared in the TV series "Birds of Prey".